 Interested in having me perform at an event?
 Since I presently handle my own bookings I have prepared this page outlining what I offer, what motivates me, and my requirements for any prospective booking.
+Note that I am based in Taipei, Taiwan, as of 2023.

 DJing is not my career so I’m rather selective about what gigs I accept, particularly when playing overseas.
 I am interested in DJing mainly because it provides a way to share my passion for electronic dance music in the context for which most of it was intended to be enjoyed and appreciated, not because I aspire toward stardom.
 As such, I am not interested in compromising my artistic values just to get my name out there, nor am I willing to make some of the sacrifices new DJs commonly make for the thrill of being on stage.

 Essentially, I don’t need to play out, but I’m happy to do so if conditions are conducive to practicing my art.
 For me, an ideal gig is probably at night or just before daybreak, at a well-organized even with a smoke-free dance floor, on a clear and powerful sound system, with plenty of airtime to sprawl and explore.
-Obviously you can’t always get what you want—but if this is close to what you envision I will be more interested in working with you.
+Obviously you can’t always get what you want—but if this is close to what you envision I’ll be more interested in working with you.
 Mostly I’d like to get the sense that anyone booking me understands and values my approach to mixcraft, my passion for crossing between genres and styles, and my commitment to technical excellence.

 - I strongly prefer playing longer sets of three hours and up, with two hours as an absolute minimum.
 I can make some exceptions to this rule for local gigs (within a half hour taxi ride of wherever I’m based).